12 reasons to visit Studland on your next Dorset holidayPosted by Rebecca Jackson on Oct 27, 2018

 8. Unforgettable horse riding treks

 Situated in the village of Studland and with three miles of sandy beaches and dunes to explore on horseback, Studland Trekking Centre offers some of the most beautiful rides in the UK.
 With forest, heath or beach rides available for all abilities, you’ll be able to explore Dorset as part of a group ride or with private tuition.
-The Old Harry Rocks ride will give you breath-taking views of Swanage, Pool Harbour and the Isle of Wight in the distance.
+The Old Harry Rocks ride will give you breath-taking views of Swanage, Poole Harbour and the Isle of Wight in the distance.

 9. Enchanting literary links